yetanothermightytool/powershell/vbo/vbo-exrestore-checker/README.md

 ## Prerequisites

-Send an email with with a subject and text of your choice, which will then be backed up with Veeam Backup for Microsoft Office 365.
+Send an email with with a subject and text of your choice to a specific mailbox, which will then be backed up with Veeam Backup for Microsoft Office 365.
 This email can then be searched and restored using this script.

 ## Purpose